Monadical-SAS/minecraft_skin_generator/README.md

 We have released a new open sourced Minecraft Skin Generator XL model based on Stable Diffusion XL.
 It offers many improvements over the original model, including support for the transparency layer.

-The new model can be [downloaded from HuggingFace](https://huggingface.co/monadical-labs/minecraft-skin-generator-sdxl).
+The new model can be [downloaded from HuggingFace](https://huggingface.co/monadical-labs/minecraft-skin-generator-sdxl), or see below for commandline usage via the minecraft-skins-sdxl.py script.

 ## Update